€3,80

 Is it durable for everyday jewelry?

 Its 7 Mohs hardness makes it suitable for wire-wrapped or macrame pendants, earrings, and bracelets.
-For very intense use rings, the polished surface may slowly lose luster due to accumulated friction; unmounted tumbled stones are more suitable for pieces of moderate exposure.

-Are the dark spots and marks flaws?
+Are the dark spots and marks defects?